Hemp Village to Gubeikou Great Wall

 From the 24-Eyes Tower we’ll follow the wall to the west, passing through a lot of towers – some in good condition, some tumbled down to foundations only.
 For most of this last part of the hike we’ll be on the wall, except for a short detour along a trail through a small pine forest.

-As we near the end of the hike, we’ll see the highway in the broad river valley below, with another line of Great Wall on the other side of the river.
-Before we get that far we’ll reach the point where the road cuts through the wall, and we’ll follow the road down into the village where we’ll have a nice big lunch of country-style Chinese cooking before we head back to the city.
+As we near the end of the hike, we'll see the highway in the broad river valley below, with another line of Great Wall on the other side of the river.
+Before we get that far we’ll reach the point where the road cuts through the wall, and we’ll follow the road down into the village where we’ll have some snacks and drinks before heading back to the city.